akroshko/python-sample-code/README.md

 to perform both exploratory and final data analysis that would have been extremely in other tools.

-These files do not have any test code yet.
+These files do not currently have a test suite demonstrating their operation.

 ## Contact